epw/consensus/consensus.md

 >Anchors require work, be that time and nonmagical effort for things, or time and attention to the relationship for people.
 See Anchor Upkeep in chapter ?? for more details.

-When you **upkeep an Anchor**, clear its Status Track.
+When you **connect with an Anchor**, if its Status Track is above Code 30, restore your Preparations, if expended.

->Anchors require work, be that time and nonmagical effort for things, or time and attention to the relationship for people.
-See Anchor Upkeep in chapter ?? for more details.
+>If all is well with your Anchor, it only takes a little while with one of them to center yourself and be prepared to face the world once more.
+See Connecting with an Anchor in chapter ?? for more details.

 \End{Player}